volvo-cars/automotive-media-sample/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/volvo-cars/automotive-media-sample/blob/main/LICENSE.md)

-A media application designed for Android Automotive.
+A sample media application designed for Android Automotive.

 The app is structured to follow Android's Media playback architecture.
 For an Android automotive app, this means that the app **doesn't have an activity** of its own.
 The UI is drawn by the system, and the app is responsible for providing the data to display and play in a structured manner.
 For more information, and resources on how to build media apps, please read the [official Android documentation](https://developer.android.com/guide/topics/media-apps/media-apps-overview).